ZTF20aajnksq (AT2020blt): A Fast Optical Transient at $z \approx 2.9$ With No Detected Gamma-Ray Burst Counterpart: Comparison to GRB Afterglows

 If the break in the light curve of AT\,2020blt is a jet break --- and we caution that it is rare to see breaks that actually behave in the way one would expect for jet breaks, e.g. \citet{Liang2008} --- we can use the timing of the break to estimate the opening angle of the jet $\theta_0$.
 For a constant-density ISM we have from \citet{Sari1999} that

 where $E_{52}$ is the kinetic energy release of the explosion in units of $10^{52}\,$erg, $\theta_0$ is in radians, and $n_1$ is the ambient density in units $1\,\pcmcub$.
-Using our rest-frame value $t_\mathrm{jet}=0.26\pm0.11\,$d ($6.24\pm2.64$\,hr) we have
+Using our rest-frame value $t_\mathrm{jet}=0.26\pm0.03\,$d ($6.24\pm0.62$\,hr) we have

-We do not have an independent constraint on $E_{52}$ and $n_1$, but the $E_{52}/n_1$ term has a much weaker dependence than the opening angle term.
-Taking $(E_{52}/n_1)$ to be unity, we find an opening angle of $\theta_0 = 0.10 \pm 0.07 = 5.7\pm4.0$\,degrees, typical of opening angles inferred from optical jet breaks \citep{Panaitescu2001,Zeh2006,Wang2018}.
+From the GRB search in \S\ref{sec:grb-search} we have an approximate upper limit on the isotropic gamma-ray energy release of $E_{52} < 7$.
+The $E_{52}/n_1$ term has a much weaker dependence than the opening angle term, and can be reasonably estimated to be unity based on typical GRB environment densities \citep{Chandra2012}.
+We find an opening angle of $\theta_0 = 0.10 \pm 0.04 = 5.7\pm2.3$\,degrees, typical of opening angles inferred from optical jet breaks \citep{Panaitescu2001,Zeh2006,Wang2018}.

 If the break is due to the material spreading sideways, then the temporal index after the break is $F_\nu(t) \propto t^{-p}$ \citep{Sari1999} where $p$ is the power-law index of the electron energy distribution.
-Using the value of $\alpha_2$ above we have $p=\alpha_2=2.9\pm0.4$, which is large but consistent with values expected for shock acceleration \citep{Jones1991} given the uncertainties, and furthermore is within the normal range of values inferred from optical afterglows in the literature \citep{Wang2018}.
+Using the value of $\alpha_2$ above we have $p=\alpha_2=2.62\pm0.01$, which is large but consistent with values expected for shock acceleration \citep{Jones1991} given the uncertainties, and furthermore is within the normal range of values inferred from optical afterglows in the literature \citep{Wang2018}.

 If the steepening is due solely to detecting the edge of the jet, the expected post-break slope\footnote{Here we assume that the optical frequency $\nu$ is in the regime $\nu_m<\nu<\nu_c$, motivated in \S\ref{sec:model-sed} and \S\ref{sec:compare-radio-lc}.} is the slope of a spherically expanding outflow ($t^{-3(p-1)/4}$; \citealt{Sari1999}) with two additional powers of $\Gamma \propto t^{-3/8}$.
-The resulting temporal slope is $F_\nu(t) \propto t^{-3p/4}$, so $3p/4=\alpha_2=2.9\pm0.4$.
-The value of $p=3.9\pm0.5$ is larger than what is predicted for shock acceleration \citep{Jones1991} so in what follows we assume $p=2.9\pm0.4$.
+The resulting temporal slope is $F_\nu(t) \propto t^{-3p/4}$, so $3p/4=\alpha_2=2.62\pm0.01$.
+The value of $p=3.49\pm0.01$ is larger than what is predicted for shock acceleration \citep{Jones1991} so in what follows we assume $p=2.62\pm0.01$.